Ryank90/ryankerry.com/content/about.md

 {{< figure src="/images/next-optimised.webp" alt="Ryan Kerry" class="w-full mx-0 mb-40" >}}

 Hey folks - I’m Ryan Kerry, a software engineering leader with experience building and leading teams across engineering, infrastructure, and security.
 Over the years, I’ve worked in a range of environments, from fast-paced startups to global technology organisations, helping build impactful products and resilient platforms.
-My past roles haved included: VP of Infrastructure at {{< extlink text="ESL FACEIT Group" url="https://eslfaceitgroup.com/" >}}, Senior Director of Engineering at {{< extlink text="Unity" url="https://unity.com/" >}}, and Global Head of Technology at {{< extlink text="Lush Cosmetics" url="https://www.lush.com/" >}}.
+My past roles haved included: VP of Engineering at {{< extlink text="ESL FACEIT Group" url="https://eslfaceitgroup.com/" >}}, Senior Director of Engineering at {{< extlink text="Unity" url="https://unity.com/" >}}, and Global Head of Technology at {{< extlink text="Lush Cosmetics" url="https://www.lush.com/" >}}.

 This is where I unpack what I’ve learned from scaling infrastructure and leading teams to exploring how AI is reshaping modern engineering.